-Clinical Management Case Write-up
+Clinical Management Write-up

-Students are to identify a clinical case encountered on their rotation, such as a patient encounter with a rare diagnosis or challenging treatment or management question.
-The student should write up a case report including a description of the case, discussion of management and review of the literature.
-The write-up should be submitted to the clerkship director by the end of the rotation and will be graded using the following criteria:
+Students are to identify a clinical issue, such as a challenging treatment or management question, review and analyze the literature, and write a multipage evidence-based position paper.
+The topic should not be broad, nor a simple regurgitation of what a disease is, but a focused well-thought out approach to a clinical issue.
+The write up should be submitted to the clerkship coordinator by the last day of the rotation.
+The write-up will be graded by the program director using the following criteria:

-Superior/ Ex Exceptional (4.0) ceeds Expectations/ Very Good (3.0) Meets Expectations/ Competent (3.0) Below Expectations/ Marginal (1.0) -------------------------------------- --- --- ---

-Formulation of the clinical issue

-Depth and breadth of the literature review

-Clarify & thoughtfulness with respect to evidence-based analysis
+Superior/ Exceptional (4.0) Exceeds Expectations/ Very Good (3.0) Meets Expectations/ Competent (3.0) Below Expectations/ Marginal (1.0) Formulation of the clinical issue Depth and breadth of the literature review Clarify & thoughtfulness with respect to evidence-based analysis